-Among the experts there is widespread disagreement on what Dyslexia actually is.
-In fact, if you ask 100 experts to define Dyslexia, you would probably get 100 different answers.
-Until the experts recognize that there are no two cases of Dyslexia that are alike, there will continue to be widespread disparity as to what Dyslexia actually is.
-The good news is there is a great deal of common ground for recognizing the reading and writing symptoms displayed by the Dyslexic reader.
+Among the experts, there is a widespread disagreement on what dyslexia actually is.
+In fact, if you ask 100 experts to define dyslexia, you will probably get 100 different answers.
+Until there is a universal recognition of the fact that there are no two cases of dyslexia that are exactly alike, the disparity as to what dyslexia is will persist.
+The good news is there is a great deal of common ground for recognizing the reading and writing symptoms displayed by the dyslexic reader.

-In 1896, W. Pringle Morgan decided that dyslexia, specifically the inability to read and write, was a visual problem.
-However, subsequent ophthalmology-based solutions proved ineffective, and nothing could be found “wrong” with the vision of a dyslexic when it was tested.
+In 1896, W. Pringle Morgan, an eye surgeon, determined that dyslexia, specifically the inability to read and write, was a visual problem.
+However, subsequent ophthalmology-based (related to the eye) solutions proved ineffective as nothing could be found “wrong” with the vision of a dyslexic when tested.

-Recently developed imaging procedures show that brain activity is different in a dyslexic than in a normal reader, and brain activity differs for the kind of task performed and for any variation in the circumstances while performing the brain activity.
-Increased activity in the forebrain is seen in the dyslexic as they read, and this suggests that they must work harder [use more of their brain than their well-developed thinking pathways] to find a way to make written characters into sounds and words that he recognizes and can use. (“Dyslexia and the New Science of Reading.”
+Recently developed imaging procedures have shown that brain activity is different in a dyslexic than in a normal reader, and brain activity differs for the kind of task performed and for any variation in the circumstances while performing the brain activity.
+Increased activity in the forebrain is seen in the dyslexic as they read, suggesting that they must work harder -- use more of their brain than their other well-developed thinking pathways -- to find a way to make written characters into sounds and words that he recognizes and can use. (“Dyslexia and the New Science of Reading.”
 Newsweek, November 22, 1999; p.72-79.)

 Mosleys “Medical Dictionary” (6th edition, 2002, p.561) says that:

 “Dyslexia is an impairment of the ability to read, as a result of a variety of pathological conditions, some of which are associated with the central nervous system.
 Dyslexic persons often reverse letters and words, and cannot adequately distinguish the letter sequences in written words, and have difficulty determining left from right.”